eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/content-type-header/post-todos-415.md

 description: How to solve API challenge POST todos 415.
 Failing to creating a todo due to unsupported content format.
 ---

+# How to complete the challenge `POST /todos (415)`

+Most APIs will report an error when the `content-type` is specified as a format that they do not support.
+Some APIs will parse the input using their default processing which can often result in a 500 error.
-How to complete the challenge `POST /todos (415)` to send a POST request to try and create a todo item but with unsupported content type.
+The API Challenges checks the `content-type` and if it is unsupported returns a 415 status code, to see this we send a POST request to try and create a todo item but with unsupported content type.

 ## 	POST /todos (415)